freema/simdjson-polyfill/README.md

 - PHP 8.0 or higher (tested on PHP 8.0, 8.1, 8.2, 8.3, and 8.4)
 - Composer

+**PHP 8.4 Note:** All strategies work on PHP 8.4 **except UopzStrategy**, which requires PHP ≤ 8.3 due to uopz extension incompatibility.

 ## 📦 Installation

 ```bash